 How do you plan a conservatory build?
 A good place to start is to decide what it is you want your conservatory to be used for.
 Is it to house all the growing toys in your house and create a playroom?
 Is it for a dining room used for social entertaining?
 Perhaps you want to be able to enjoy your garden more from the comfort of a glass room and use it as a place to relax.
 With people working extra hours these days or setting up their own businesses a home office is often the motivation behind building an inspirational conservatory.

 Set a budget for your conservatory.
 This should include the cost of the actual conservatory.
 Decide what material you are going to use for your frame? uPVC or aluminium?
 What colour do you want the frame to be or do you prefer woodgrain?
 Do you want a polycarbonate or glass roof?
 Remember that good quality double glazing or the specialist triple-glazing are going to save on energy costs in the future by keeping the sun heat out and the room warmth in.
 It’s important to get the right roof as spending less on a polycarbonate roof will mean higher energy bills later on, and could mean that you don’t use your conservatory in the hottest and coldest times of the year.

 Costs should include what type of flooring you are going to use, heating or air-conditioning installations and all electrical points and lights to be installed.
 If you want the conservatory to be used in the evening to relax soft lights and small lamps work best but if you want to work you may need something brighter with more lights.
-You also need to include costs for your furniture and accessories.
+Remember to include costs for your furniture and accessories.

-You might need to think about what type of door you want.
+It’s also important to think about what type of door you want.
 They range from the cheapest being a single door up to the expensive bi-folding doors with choices of double and french doors in between.

-It stands to reason that the bigger the conservatory the more expensive it will be so choose your conservatory style at the start.
+It stands to reason that the bigger the conservatory the more expensive it will be, so choose your conservatory style at the start.

 According to Building Regulations, the definition of a conservatory is: